 At the same time, the individual support of students is becoming more and more important.
 This is because access to higher education is now very diverse.
 Students come to the university with different strengths and weaknesses: one has completed a vocational education program without academic preparation in secondary school, another has a foundation of theoretical knowledge but little practical experience.
 To compensate for this, we offer our students comprehensive individual counseling services.
 This interdisciplinary program with the individual attention it provides to students is the cornerstone of „The Coburg Way“.
 This project has been fully funded by the Federal Ministry of Education and Research over several years.

-Students, teachers and employees are equally involved in the auditing process.
 The topic "Compatibility of family and studies or work" is a central concern of Coburg University.
 By improving the conditions, students and university staff who take on family responsibilities are equally supported.
 Family friendliness is not only aimed at families with children.
 Rather it also includes the increasing proportion of families who assume responsibility for the care of relatives.
 Students and staff receive support in the Family Office of the university.